 The Role Of Equipment In Growth

-Equipment isn’t just "stuff"; it’s an investment in your company’s future.
+Equipment isn’t just “stuff”; it’s an investment in your company’s future.
 Good equipment can make your business more efficient, allowing you to produce more or serve more customers.
-When I upgraded my bookstore’s ancient cash register to a modern point-of-sale system, I was shocked at how much faster checkout became.
+When I upgraded my bookstore’s ancient cash register to a modern point-of-sale system, I was shocked at how quickly checkout became.
 That meant happier customers and more time for me to focus on other things.
 It’s about scaling up and doing things better.

 How Equipment Contributes To Revenue